nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The search is case-insensitive.
 e.g `hans` will match `Hans`, `08-Jan-2023 12 13` will match `08-jan-2023 12 13`.
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
-* Name, IC Number and Appointment can be searched.
+* Name, ID Number and Appointment can be searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`.
 * For the name and ID, only patients matching at least one keyword will be returned. e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.